maximiliysiss/cpp_calls_csharp_samples/src/old_runtime/README.md

 ### Pros

 1. No use of additional languages - only C++ and C#
+2. Supports all .NET Runtimes

 ### Cons

 1. Complex implementation
 2. Requires defining additional wrapper C++ library
-3. Windows only
-4. .NET Framework only

 ### Useful links